magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/source-installation.md

 ```
 {: .copy-code}

-**8.** Configure the gateway to work with your instance of the ThingsBoard platform: change the "host" and "accessToken" to your values in a *tb_gateway.json* configuration file.
+**8.** Configure the gateway to work with your instance of the IoT Hub platform: change the "host" and "accessToken" to your values in a *tb_gateway.json* configuration file.
 You can find a description of this file in the [IoT Gateway Configuration](/docs/iot-gateway/configuration/#general-configuration-file) guide.

 The tb_gateway.json file is located in the config folder: